Dekr0/wwise-teller/design.md

 into the heap.
 - If an object is long lived, heap allocate in the first place and make the allocation extremely obvious to locate and identify.
-- Typical cache line size is 64 bytes
+- Typical cache line size is 64 bytes.

 ### Possible ways to make allocation to be visible for callers

 - ...

+# Overall Design

 ## Coupling between `struct` and data stored in `struct`